Perevalov/qa_chatbots_exercises/Exercise_7/README.md

 Be prepared to answer the following control questions:

-* What is Gunicorn and what is the difference with Flask? (answer if you use Python);
+* What is Gunicorn and what is its difference vs. Flask? (answer if you use Python);
 * Can we reuse a Docker image in order to run several Docker containers?
 * What is the difference between the Docker image and the Docker container?
 * Can we run Docker containers without Docker Compose?